WillSuo-Github/GrammarFix-alfredWorkflow/README.md

 3. Select the text that you want to correct within any application.

+## Credits

+1. This workflow is powered by the [OpenAI API](https://openai.com).

+2. It relies on the [OpenAIKit](https://github.com/MarcoDotIO/OpenAIKit) library for integration.

 ## License

 This workflow is open-source and available under the [MIT License](https://rem.mit-license.org).